openFuelCell2/openFuelCell2/README.md

 # openFuelCell2

-A computational fluid dynamics (CFD) solver for electrochemical devices, including fuel cell and electrolysis.
-The solver is developed based on the open-source library, OpenFOAM.
+openFuelCell2 is a computational fluid dynamics (CFD) toolbox for simulating electrochemical devices such as fuel cells and electrolysis.
+The solver is based on the open-source library, OpenFOAM®.

 ## About the code

----

-The source code was developed from a previous open-source repository [openFuelCell](http://openfuelcell.sourceforge.net/).
-It was also inspired from the standard solver "reactingTwoPhaseEulerFoam" in OpenFOAM.
-The solver can be used to consider the coupled problem with multi-region and multi-physics issues, including single and two phase flows, multiple species components, charger transfer, and electrochemical reactions in different regions.
-More applications will be available in the future.
+The source code was developed from a previous open-source repository called [openFuelCell](http://openfuelcell.sourceforge.net/).
+It was also inspired by the standard solver "reactingTwoPhaseEulerFoam" in OpenFOAM®.
+The solver can consider coupled problems with multi-region and multi-physics issues, including single and two phase flows, multiple species components, charger transfer, and electrochemical reactions in different regions.
+More applications and solvers will be available in the future.

 ## How to use

----

-The code is compiled with the OpenFOAM libraries, either [Foundation version](https://openfoam.org/) or [ESI version](https://www.openfoam.com/).
-The default branch is compatable with the ESI version, while the other branches are also provided for different OpenFOAM environments.
-The available environments include: OpenFOAM-v2012, OpenFOAM-v2106, OpenFOAM-v6, OpenFOAM-v8.
+The code is compiled with the OpenFOAM libraries, either [ORG](https://openfoam.org/) or [COM](https://www.openfoam.com/) versions.
+The default branch is compatable with the COM version, while the other branches are also provided for different OpenFOAM environments.
+The available environments include: OpenFOAM-v2012, OpenFOAM-v2106, OpenFOAM-v2306, OpenFOAM-v6, OpenFOAM-v8.

 ```bash
 # Download the source code